 The Western Mountaineering UltraLite

-Read full review: Western Mountaineering Ultralite
+Read review: Western Mountaineering Ultralite

 Top Pick for Wet Conditions